FCNet: A Convolutional Neural Network for Arbitrary-Length Exposure Estimation: Related Work

 \section{Related Work}

-\textbf{Single-exposure correction} (SEC).
-The Retinex theory~\cite{land1977retinex} is widely studied to tackle the under-exposure problem by decomposing an image into the illumination and reflection components and correcting the illumination~\cite{fu2016weighted,guo2016lime,li2018structure,wang2013naturalness,STAR2020}.
+\textbf{Single-exposure correction} (SEC) aims to improve the visual contrast of an under- or over-exposure image~\cite{}.
+The Retinex theory~\cite{land1977retinex} is widely studied to tackle the under-exposure problem by decomposing an image into the illumination and reflection components and correcting the illumination~\cite{fu2016weighted,guo2016lime,STAR2020,JIA2023109823}.
 Fu \etal\cite{fu2016weighted} analysed the side effect of logarithmic transformation and designed a weighted variation model to refine the regularization terms.
 In~\cite{guo2016lime}, Guo et al. first estimated a coarse illumination map and refined it by optimization techniques.
-The work of~\cite{li2018structure} introduces a noise term~\cite{pgpd2015,mcwnnm2017,nlh2020} for robust enhancement.
-However, these methods have to solve complex optimization problems, which are often very time-consuming.
-Recently, deep learning methods~\cite{chen2018learning,guo2020zero,jiang2021enlightengan} have achieved efficient performance on single image exposure correction.
+However, the Retinex-based methods tend to correct the illumination components in a consistent way, which may produce unnatural results when processing non-uniform illumination images.
+In addition, these methods have to solve complex optimization problems, which are often time-consuming.
+Recently, deep learning methods~\cite{LI201815,chen2018learning,guo2020zero,jiang2021enlightengan,WANG2022108867,ZHOU2023109602} have achieved efficient performance on single image exposure correction.
 Chen \etal\cite{chen2018learning} learned to directly enhance the under-exposed raw sensor images.
-Guo \etal\cite{guo2020zero} proposed to estimate adjustment curves for under-exposure correction.
-EnlightenGAN~\cite{jiang2021enlightengan} is an unsupervised GAN-based network trained by unpaired of under-exposed and normal images.
-Since focusing on the under-exposed images, these methods are unable to correct over-exposed images.
+Guo \etal\cite{guo2020zero} proposed to estimate a series of adjustment curves for fast under-exposure image correction with carefully designed unsupervised loss functions.
+But this totally unreferenced training strategy also limits the generalization capability of the model, making it tend to generate over-exposed results in some cases.
+EnlightenGAN~\cite{jiang2021enlightengan} is a GAN-based network trained with unpaired under-exposed and well-exposed images.
+The adversarial loss enables the model to be trained in a wider range of image domains, especially the real-world scenarios in which paired images are hard to obtain.

-The work of~\cite{afifi2021learning} is among the first deep learning based method for both over- and under-exposure correction.
-Due to the limited exposure information in a single image, \cite{afifi2021learning} is usually not robust enough upon challenging scenarios.
-In this paper, we propose an integrated framework to flexibly handle over- or under-exposure correction and produce perceptually appealing results for multi-exposure fusion.
+However, the above methods mainly tackle under-exposed images, but often fail on over-exposure images which are also common in photography.
+The work of~\cite{afifi2021learning} is among the first deep learning based methods for both over- and under-exposure correction.
+Due to the limited exposure information in a single image, \cite{afifi2021learning} is not robust enough upon challenging scenarios.
+In this work, our FCNet can flexibly handle over- and under-exposure image correction tasks in an unified framework.
+In addition, with a multi-exposure image sequence, our FCNet restores the details of over- and under-exposed areas by integrating the information of different images.